visioninhope/marsha/docs/peertube-runner.md

     scope["token"] = token
 ```

-Doing this was enough to make the peerTube runner and marsha work together without breaking our application.
+Doing this is enough to make PeerTube runner and Marsha work together without breaking change.

 ### Peertube Pipeline

-In the marsha app, anything that should be done through the Peertube runners should have the property `transcode_pipeline` set to `PEERTUBE`.
-Doing so change the way video's urls are generated and enable the launch of transcoding jobs.
+In Marsha app, anything that should be done through Peertube runners should have the property `transcode_pipeline` set to `PEERTUBE`.
+Doing so, change the way video's urls are generated and enable the launch of transcoding jobs.
 Moreover, everything related to Peertube transcoding will use the [Scaleway](https://www.scaleway.com/en/object-storage/) object storage.
 The goal is to progressively use this new storage for any new video object.

 ### Storages

-`django-peertube-runner-connector` uses the [django-storages](https://django-storages.readthedocs.io/en/latest/) library to transcode and store videos.
+`django-peertube-runner-connector` uses [django-storages](https://django-storages.readthedocs.io/en/latest/) library to transcode and store videos.
 We take advantage of this library to store videos in different storage backends depending on our use case and environment.

 In our case we need to set the `STORAGES["videos"]["BACKEND"]` setting with the right storage class, and the `STORAGE_BACKEND` setting with the right value.
 See [storage](#storage), to understand why we need this second setting.